 Will it be life in prison or death for Jodi Arias?
 On Monday, she'll be back in court and one step closer to finding out.
 Stay with HLN for complete coverage of her hearing.

-Known for his aggressive approach to prosecuting cases, Maricopa County Attorney Juan Martinez has faced some criticism for his intense cross-examination of murder defendant Jodi Arias.
-However, Martinez’s tough style has proven to be successful, as he has already prosecuted one of the three women currently on Arizona’s death row.
+Known for his aggressive approach to prosecuting cases, Maricopa County Attorney Juan Martinez faced some criticism for his intense cross-examination of murder defendant Jodi Arias.
+However, Martinez’s tough style has proven to be successful, as he has already prosecuted one of the two women currently on Arizona’s death row.